oddy-boop/Edusync-git/supabase/rls_policies.md

 ---
 ## `student_arrears` Policies

-These policies control access to student arrears records.
-To resolve the performance warning, **you must delete all old policies** on this table and replace them with this single, more efficient policy.
+This single policy controls access to student arrears records. **Delete all old policies** on this table and replace them with this one.

 ### Policy 1: `Users can manage and view arrears based on role`
+-   **Policy Name:** `Users can manage and view arrears based on role`
 -   **Allowed operation:** `ALL`
 -   **Target roles:** `authenticated`
 -   **USING expression & WITH CHECK expression:** For both `USING` and `WITH CHECK`, copy the code below.